Meet the Staff

 She volunteered to help the new administration in early days her with laying the framework of the President Stone Alumnae Road Trip for the fall of 2015.
 She was asked by the President’s office to continue her efforts in a full time capacity for a transitory phase.
 Her love of the college dictated her decision to join the Alumnae and Development team.
 She is proudly serving the college that has opened so many possibilities for her and introduced her to the many with a beloved, shared heritage.

-Ms. Thom-Kaley taught Applied Voice and Opera Workshop at Randolph Macon Woman's College from 2004-2009 and has been a faculty member of Sweet Briar College since 2005.
-She now serves as an Assistant Professor of Music at Sweet Briar College where she conducts three choral organizations and teaches Applied Voice.
+Thom-Kaley taught Applied Voice and Opera Workshop at Randolph Macon Woman’s College from 2004-2009.
+She is currently Sweet Briar College Assistant Professor of Music where she conducts three choral organizations and teaches applied voice.
+Thom-Kaley has been a Sweet Briar College faculty member since 2005.
 In 2009 and in 2015 she was awarded the Connie Burwell White Excellence in Teaching Award by the Sweet Briar College Student Government Association.
-She was elected to serve on the newly appointed Board of Directors of Sweet Briar College in July, 2015.

 Originally from Maine, DJ (Dorothy Jean) Stanhope is a 1981 graduate of Sweet Briar College majoring in Religion.
 Although her classmates may commonly tell the story of how DJ drove the garbage truck during her student tenure; her proudest achievement during her undergraduate years culminated in serving as the President of the Racial Awareness Movement.
 DJ holds a Graduate Certificate in Nonprofit Organizational Capacity Building from Regis University and is currently pursuing her Masters in Nonprofit Management.